"

 Actively exploring these differences with students helps to create a safe and inclusive space in which students can start learning together.
 If students can relate to other students, by means of shared values, experiences, and backgrounds, they are on a good path to start learning together.
 And if they have different views, experiences, and perspectives, this can initiate interesting discussion, negotiation, and reflection.
 A good place to start is right at the beginning of your course.
 Think about how you can encourage participation and how you can create safe opportunities for shared learning amongst your students.

-But having these things in common doesn’t mean they exist as a community of learners.
+But having these things in common doesn’t mean that a cohort of students in a particular course exists as a community of learners.
 They do not yet have common learning experiences to draw on, nor do they necessarily share the ways of thinking that characterize the field of study.
-Therefore, an important task for you at the earliest stage of a course is to build a learning community by consciously creating lots of opportunities for students to connect with each other, you, and the topic on different levels which in turn fosters belongingness.
+Therefore, an important task for you at the earliest stage of a course is to build a learning community by consciously creating lots of opportunities for students to connect with each other, with you, and with the topic on different levels, which in turn fosters belongingness.

 Participation does not just happen in an online course.
 If you build it, there are still no guarantees that they will engage.
 There are many reasons for this: